fillman/soa_doctor/README.md

 # Healthcheck

-In software oriented architecture happens that you have a lot of services.
+In service oriented architecture happens that you have a lot of services.
 They can crash sometimes on Heroku or else where you host them.
 This gem will help to quickly check their heart beat.

 ## Installation